 Injecting CO2 gas directly into the source removes the need to graphitize samples.
 Graphitization is a time and labor intensive process, often taking days or weeks to create enough samples to fill a sample wheel.
 This graphitization accounts for approximately 50% of the processing time per sample and it is also a potential source of sample contamination.
 By removing this cumbersome step, the PIMS technique reduces sample processing time by at least half.

 CO2 injection systems have been added to sputter ion sources for decades.
-However, the beam currents are often very small compared to traditional graphite and complicated methods are required.
+However, the beam currents are often very small compared to traditional graphite and complicated injection methods are required.
 This means that extended measurement times are necessary, eliminating any potential gains from removing the graphitization step.

 Positive plasma sources such as the ECR source produce large beam currents efficiently from gases, and when combined with the charge exchange cell in the NEC PIMS system, allows for a low-energy, small-footprint instrument.

 An ECR source in particular has continuous flow, allowing the source to instantly be ready for samples.
 Traditional sputter sources take time to warm up each time they are turned on.
 For this reason, many users batch their samples to fill a sample wheel to reduce the warm-up time per cathode.
 With no warm-up time needed with the ECR source, the user can run a single sample without sacrificing efficiency.
-In addition, the ECR source is self-cleaning, has no memory effects, and does not require hazardous materials such as the cesium needed in sputter sources.
+In addition, the ECR source is self-cleaning, has little memory effects, and does not require hazardous materials such as the cesium needed in sputter sources.

 Work is underway to interface NEC PIMS systems with Elemental Analyzers, liquid chromatographs, and additional sample producing techniques.